GarryGippert/Aclust/README.md

 4. Starting with the root node of the tree, points within each left and right sub-branch are independently re-embedded (step 2) and re-joined (step 3).
 The procedure is repeated recursively, gradually removing deleterious effects caused by large-but-inaccurate distances that arise between sequences sharing low homology.

-### Author
+### Program Author
 Garry Paul Gippert, DTU Bioengineering, Lyngby, Sealand, Denmark.
 GarryG 'at' dtu 'dot' dk

 ### Provenance
 Key software and conceptual elements used in Aclust were developed by Garry Paul Gippert while employed at Novozymes A/S, Denmark.
-The software was relicensed from Novozymes A/S to Garry Paul Gippert under conditions that it would not be commercialized.
+The software was kindly relicensed from Novozymes A/S back to Garry Paul Gippert, in 2022, under conditions that it not be commercialized.
 Aclust is made available under GNU General Public License v3.0.